IamLam163/alx-system_engineering-devops/0x14-mysql/README.md

 note "mysql" is the name of the file.
 Name can vary/differ from yours(task-1) to check if successful, run: mysql -uholberton_user -p -e "SHOW GRANTS FOR 'holberton_user'@'localhost'"  with "projectcorrection280hbtn" as password

+For task-2 and 3, I entered the commands manually